andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 Assume we’re compiling `src` to CommonJS for use in Node.
 Without `allowSyntheticDefaultImports` or `esModuleInterop`, the import of `doSomethingElse` from `"true-cjs-dependency"` is an error, and the others are not.
 To fix the error without changing any compiler options, you could change the import to `import doSomethingElse = require("true-cjs-dependency")`.
 However, depending on how the types for the module (not shown) are written, you may also be able to write and call a namespace import, which would be a language-level specification violation.
 With `esModuleInterop`, none of the imports shown are errors (and all are callable), but the invalid namespace import would be caught.

-What would change if we decided to migrate `src` to true ESM in Node (say, add `"type": "module"` to our root package.json)?
+What would change if we decided to migrate `src` to true ESM in Node.js (say, add `"type": "module"` to our root package.json)?
 The first import, `doSomething` from `"transpiled-dependency"`, would no longer be callable—it exhibits the “double default” problem, where we’d have to call `doSomething.default()` rather than `doSomething()`.
 (TypeScript understands and catches this under `--module node16` and `nodenext`.)
 But notably, the _second_ import of `doSomethingElse`, which needed `esModuleInterop` to work when compiling to CommonJS, works fine in true ESM.

 If there’s something to complain about here, it’s not what `esModuleInterop` does with the second import.
-The changes it makes, both allowing the default import and preventing callable namespace imports, are exactly in line with Node’s real ESM/CJS interop strategy, and made migration to real ESM easier.
+The changes it makes, both allowing the default import and preventing callable namespace imports, are exactly in line with Node.js’s real ESM/CJS interop strategy, and made migration to real ESM easier.
 The problem, if there is one, is that `esModuleInterop` seems to fail at giving us a seamless migration path for the _first_ import.
 But this problem was not introduced by enabling `esModuleInterop`; the first import was completely unaffected by it.
 Unfortunately, this problem cannot be solved without breaking the semantic contract between `main.ts` and `sayHello.ts`, because the CommonJS output of `sayHello.ts` looks structurally identical to `transpiled-dependency/index.js`.
-If `esModuleInterop` changed the way the transpiled import of `doSomething` works to be identical to the way it would work in Node ESM, it would change the behavior of the `sayHello` import in the same way, making the input code violate ESM semantics (thus still preventing the `src` directory from being migrated to ESM without changes).
+If `esModuleInterop` changed the way the transpiled import of `doSomething` works to be identical to the way it would work in Node.js ESM, it would change the behavior of the `sayHello` import in the same way, making the input code violate ESM semantics (thus still preventing the `src` directory from being migrated to ESM without changes).

 As we’ve seen, there is no seamless migration path from transpiled modules to true ESM.
 But `esModuleInterop` is one step in the right direction.
 For those who still prefer to minimize module syntax transformations and the inclusion of the import helper functions, enabling `verbatimModuleSyntax` is a better choice than disabling `esModuleInterop`. `verbatimModuleSyntax` enforces that the `import mod = require("mod")` and `export = ns` syntax be used in CommonJS-emitting files, avoiding all the kinds of import ambiguity we’ve discussed, at the cost of ease of migration to true ESM.